RamonHernandez1/configure-ad/README.md

 <p>
 </p>
 <p>
-In this lab we will create two VMs in the same VNET.
+In this lab we will create two VM's (Virtual Machines)in the same VNET (Virtual Network).
 One will be a Domain Controller, the other will be a Client machine.
 We will change the DC to a static IP because its offering Active Directory services to the client machine.
-Client machine will be joined to the domain.
-We will control the DNS settings on the client machine, the client machine will use the DC as its DNS server.
+Client machine will be joined to the domain and We will control the DNS settings on the client machine, the client machine will use the DC as its DNS (Domain Name System)server.
 </p>
 <br />